UroGenus/SPICE_batch_processing/README.md

 #### snps_in_kit_vcf_file

-One needs to installu GATK.
-Failed to do it using [UBELIX EasyBuild instructions](https://hpc-unibe-ch.github.io/software/EasyBuild.html), it was installed by UBELIX admins.
-After the installation, run
+One needs to install GATK.
+Failed to do it using [UBELIX EasyBuild instructions](https://hpc-unibe-ch.github.io/software/EasyBuild.html), it was then installed locally by UBELIX admins.
+After the installation, do

 ```
 download Homo_sapiens_assembly19.dbsnp.vcf, Homo_sapiens_assembly19.dict, Homo_sapiens_assembly19.fasta, Homo_sapiens_assembly19.fasta.fai from https://console.cloud.google.com/storage/browser/gcp-public-data--broad-references/hg19/v0